usherlabs/programs/packages/cli/README.md

 ### Index a Campaign

-If you have made changes to your Camapign Details or Advertiser docs, you will need to re-index the Usher Campaign.
+If you have made changes to your Campaign Details or Advertiser docs, you will need to re-index the Usher Campaign.

 ```shell
 usher campaign index arweave_tx_id